FAQs: Small Business Administration (SBA) Loans for Agents

 How much money can I borrow with a PPP loan?

 SBA will loan borrowers up to $10 million.
 The actual loan size independent contractors receive will be determined by a formula based on average total monthly net profit over the prior year.
-Please note that you may qualify for a larger loan than the amount that will be forgiven under current SBA guidance.
 For the formula to calculate your maximum PPP loan, please refer to the “Application Process” section below.
-Because an independent contractor without any employees can only use $100,000 of net profit to calculate their loan eligibility, the maximum loan an independent contractor without employees can qualify for is $20,833.33 (but even this amount is not fully forgivable for an independent contractor without employees – see the “Loan Forgiveness Process” section below).
+Because an independent contractor without any employees can only use $100,000 of net profit to calculate their loan eligibility, the maximum loan an independent contractor without employees can qualify for is $20,833.33.

 What can I use the PPP loan proceeds for?